-Natural disasters, pandemics and catastrophic events, such as fires, earthquakes, explosions, floods, tornadoes, hurricanes, terrorist attacks, political unrest and other similar occurrences, may adversely impact the price and availability of propane, which could adversely impact our financial condition and results of operations, our ability to raise capital and our future growth.
+Natural disasters, pandemics and catastrophic events, such as fires, earthquakes, explosions, floods, tornadoes, hurricanes, terrorist attacks, political unrest and other similar occurrences, may adversely impact the demand for, price and availability of propane, which could adversely impact our financial condition and results of operations, our ability to raise capital and our future growth.
 The impact that the foregoing may have on our industries in general, and on us in particular, is not known at this time.
 A natural disaster, pandemic or an act of terror could result in disruptions of crude oil or natural gas supplies and markets (the sources of propane), cause price volatility in the cost of propane, and our infrastructure facilities could be directly or indirectly impacted.
-Additionally, if our means of supply transportation, such as rail or pipeline, are delayed or temporarily unavailable due to a natural disaster, pandemic or terrorist activity, we may be unable to transport propane in a timely manner or at all.
+Additionally, if our means of supply transportation, such as rail, truck or pipeline, are delayed or temporarily unavailable due to a natural disaster, pandemic or terrorist activity, we may be unable to transport propane in a timely manner or at all.
 A lower level of economic activity could result in a decline in energy consumption, which could adversely affect our revenues or restrict our future growth.
-Instability in the financial markets as a result of a natural disaster, pandemic or terrorist activito purchase insurance coverage for natural disasters and terrorist acts within our property and casualty insurance programs, but we can give no assurance that our insurance coverage would be adequate to fully compensate us for any losses to our business or property resulting from natural disasters or terrorist acts.
+Instability in the financial markets as a result of a natural disaster, pandemic or terrorism could also affect our ability to raise capital.
+We have opted to purchase insurance coverage for natural disasters and terrorist acts within our property and casualty insurance programs, but we can give no assurance that our insurance coverage would be adequate to fully compensate us for any losses to our business or property resulting from natural disasters or terrorist acts.